As the most popular ingredient in coffee, caffeine provides stimulating effects that start the day with a much-needed increase in energy.

 Quick Summary

-- Caffeine which stimulates the nervous system is found in coffee, energy drinks, soft drinks, tea, and workout supplements.
+- Caffeine is a nervous system stimulant found in coffee, tea, soft drinks, energy drinks, and workout supplements, affecting alertness and mood.

 Is Caffeinated Coffee Good for Testosterone?